opensourcecobol/opensource-cobol/win32/readme.txt

 **************************************

 The "Build Solution" will default to "win32/BIN/x64/Debug" as the install path.
-You want to set files another path, changing the project properties on the Visual Studio or copying those file to any location.
+When you want to set files another path, changing the project properties on the Visual Studio or copying those file to any location.